The Weight I Carry

 that its father

-before it learned
+before it could become

-your dog tags
+I press your dog tags

-against my stomach.
+against my skin—

-as if memory
+as if memory itself

 You left